 We knew each other since 2018 and we started working together in 2020.

 Darkglass Element is a double headphone amplifier with Bluetooth, equalizer, tuner, guitar/bass amplifier/cabinet simulator, USB sound card, and more, in a small guitar pedal enclosure.

 I contributed amplifier models and the tuner algorithm.

 I first met the guys in late 2017 and started to cooperate with them a few weeks later.

-Elk (formerly known as MIND Music Labs) is the startup behind the Elk Audio OS, the first ultra-low latency Linux-based OS in the world, and the SENSUS Smart Guitar.
+Elk (formerly known as MIND Music Labs) is the startup behind the Aloha service for real-time remote music creation and performance, the Elk Audio OS, which is the first ultra-low latency Linux-based OS in the world, and the SENSUS Smart Guitar.

 Atlante (2018, 2019)

 This is the prototype of an original freeze/sostenuto effect, first developed as a plugin and then “ported to the physical world” using the Elk/Pi platform.

 This effect is based on a new algorithm I came up with to help Elk showcase their technology at NAMM 2018, and which eventually became the subject of a scientific publication later that year.
 At that trade show they also got a nomination by the MIDI Manufacturers Association for having one of the best new products.